avbm/groomba/README.md

 `Prefix` is a string that will be added to the beginning of stale branch names to mark them as stale.

-Default is `stale/`
+Default: `stale/`

-To set to a different value say `zzz_` to keep stale branches at the bottom during sorted views:
+To set to a different value, say `zzz_`, to keep stale branches at the bottom during sorted views:
 ```
 # in .groomba.toml
 prefix = zzz_